maddyb99/snakes_and_ladders/README.md

 This game is the exact version of snakes and ladders with a checked board, attractive 3D buttons and colourful animations.
 Currently it's a two player game which can save a game if it is left half played and recover a lost game in case of a mishap.

+Later changes like save game, autosave and reload games was added while working in collaboration with Ishita Jindal dor a school project and are in the branch named collabproj.

 ## Features:

 1. Attractive **3-D design** and drop shadows.